ml-cube/ml3-platform-docs/md-docs/api/python/client.md

 ```

 ---
-For a given model version, get the importance weights
+For a given model version, get the importance weights to
-with the possibility to specify a retrain_event_id.
+perform a new training.

+This request starts an operation pipeline that is
+executed by ML cube Platform.
+Thus, the method returns the identifier of the job that you can
+monitor to know its status and proceed with the other work
+using the method `wait_job_completion(job_id)`

+**Allowed Roles:**

+- At least `PROJECT_EDIT` for that project
+- `COMPANY_OWNER`
+- `COMPANY_ADMIN`

 **Args**